What is PrecISE?

 What is severe asthma?

 Asthma is severe when it is not well controlled by medicine or requires high doses of medicine to keep it under control.
 Patients with severe asthma tend to have worsening symptoms over time, with increasing asthma attacks.
 Symptoms for the person get worse and asthma attacks increase.
 Severe asthma attacks can be life-threatening.
-In 2015, 1.7 million visits to ERs in the US were caused by asthma, according to the CDC.
+In 2015, 1.7 million visits to ERs in the US were caused by asthma, according to the Centers for Disease Control and Prevention (CDC).

 For more information about asthma, visit the NLHBI website.